OpenMA/openma-doc/api/nightly/c++/classma_1_1_time_sequence.md

     samples :  unsigned

-This property holds the number of samples of a Timesequnce.
+This property holds the number of samples of a Timesequence.
 By default, this property is set to 0.

 See also [samples()](#1a65f4ec19067fa191d80f25712e6b4f9b) setSamples()